tc39/proposal-pipeline-operator/README.md

 await promise
 ```

-This is to allow you to `await` the result of an asynchronous function and pass it to the next function in a function pipeline, as follows:
+This is to allow you to `await` the result of an asynchronous function and pass it to the next function from within a function pipeline, as follows:

 ```js
 const userAge = userId |> fetchUserById |> await |> getAgeFromUser